Causes:

 Cerivcal radiculopathy happens when a structure in the neck begins pressing on a nerve root that leaves the spine.

-- Younger- most commonly a disc herniation/bulge or direct trauma to the nerve physical contact in sports.
+- This is usually caused by trauma in the younger population; most commonly a disc herniation/bulge or direct trauma to the nerve through physical contact in sports.

-- Mechanical Diagnosis and Therapy
+- Mechanical diagnosis and therapy

 - Dry Needling

-- Chiropractic Manipulation/Adjustments
+- Chiropractic manipulation and adjustment

 - Rehabilitation exercises to strengthen deep neck flexors and restore normal mechanics